 - -Many additional hours of professional development classes in a wide range of topics including dual language learning, social emotional development, literacy, and parent education.

 -CPR/1st aid training

 -clear background checks

 Our curriculum is custom designed to capture the interest of children and to connect them to the natural world all around.
-We use a blend of project based and child led learning with hints of the Waldorf appreciation for beauty and natural materials.
+We use an emergent curriculum which allows for child led learning with hints of the Waldorf appreciation for beauty and natural materials.

 Cultivating life long characteristics in young students such as confidence, social skills, and resilience through interactions in nature is the ultimate goal of these outdoor programs.
 The ability of a child’s brain to form new connections and critical thinking skills is enhanced when they have freedom from rigid schedules.
 The resulting reduced stress load has many positive effects in a child’s mental health and behavior.

 The curriculum is purposely open ended with the teachers acting as mentors and guiding the children’s chosen activities.
 There are so many learning opportunities for children while they express their interests, plan their own projects and cooperate as a team to accomplish their objectives.

 The teachers act as facilitators and guide the children’s work when needed while allowing time for practice of independent skills.
 Over the course of the school year, children will learn to meet challenges and gain confidence in their own abilities.